The new service will include:

 - our view, concerns and recommendations

 - what we’ve been doing since the first pilot in 2018

-Since March 2020, courts have rapidly moved online, speeding up existing plans to digitise the courts as part of HM Courts and Tribunals Service (HMCTS) reform programme.
+Since March 2020, courts have rapidly moved online, speeding up existing plans to digitise the courts as part of HMCTS' reform programme.

 Feedback from our members suggests that some cases can be dealt with perfectly well remotely, and this should remain a permanent feature of the justice system.